 Substance abuse and addiction are equal opportunity conditions and when they strike your family it’s devastating.
 The emotional roller coaster involved in addiction leads to sadness, anger, denial, and guilt as you wonder if there’s anything that could have been done to prevent it.
 Once you or a loved one become engrossed in substance abuse and addiction, it slowly takes control over the mind, body, and your entire life.
 Family members, friends, and co-workers are not exempt from the ravishes of this disease either, as it affects everyone connected to the addict.
+This article will discuss the amphetamines effects people experience and how to overcome them.

 Although addiction was once considered to be a sign of weakness, doctors and medical researchers have known for a few decades that it’s actually a chronic disease.
 Similar to other chronic illnesses, such as arthritis or diabetes, addiction will not go away by itself.
 It’s an illness of the brain that also affects your loved one’s mind and body by altering the function of the brain’s pleasure center, or hypothalamus.
 Continued abuse of drugs or alcohol cause the pleasure center to associate good feelings and a feeling of normalcy with use of the drug.
 Over time your body and mind or the mind and body of your loved one also comes to associate normal function with drug use.
 This leads to addiction because, at this stage, it’s no longer possible to feel or function normally without the presence of drugs or alcohol.